Umuzi-org/tech-department/content/projects/git-exercises/_index.md

 ### branching

 The real power of git is in branching.
-Branching is what alows big teams of developers to work on the same code base.
+Branching is what allows big teams of developers to work on the same code base.
 Let's explore branching a little bit.

 1. `git branch` This lists all your branches.
 Git makes a branch named `master` by default
-2. Now create a new branch called `milkshake-flavours`. git is not too restricive when it comes to naming our branches.
+2. Now create a new branch called `milkshake-flavours`. git is not too restrictive when it comes to naming our branches.
 It's generally best to choose a name that has something to do with what the branch is for.
 Our branch is about milkshakes
 3. type in `git branch`.
 Notice the little `*`.
 4. check out your new branch. type in `git branch` again and look at the `*`.
 Can you see what it means?
 Try switching between the different branches and see how hings change.
 5. Make sure you are on the `milkshake-flavours` branch then type in `nano milkshakes.md` and write fill in a few flavours.
 Mmmm. save and exit